divyansh42/aws-cli/README.md

 The `ARGS` param takes an array of aws subcommands that will be executed as part of this task and the `SCRIPT` param takes the command that you would like to run on aws CLI.

+In the [example](./example/secret.yaml), `ConfigMap` as the volume is used.
+In place of ConfigMap, any volume supported in workspace can be used.

 Following `command` can be used to create `ConfigMap` from the `file`.
 ```